 I know you are thinking ‘What?!
 The introduction is the hardest to write!’ and that is true.
 However, for most students, starting your essay is quite hard too.

-Most of us want to do our research first before putting pen to paper and I get it.
+Most of us want to do our research first before putting pen to paper.
 But what I’m saying is that you should write a rough draft of your introduction.
 The good thing about this is that nobody submits their first draft.
-Even if it is just 1 sentence, it is better to write one sentence of your essay than nothing!
+Even if it is just 1 sentence, it is better to write one sentence of your essay than nothing.
+The logic behind this is that it gets you to start writing early, rather than leaving things last minute.

-If you’re unsure of how to start your introduction, I tend to sum up my opinion in one or two sentences and then, I’ll make reference to a recent journal article that is in line with my argument.
+If you’re unsure of how to start your introduction, I tend to sum up my opinion in one or two sentences.
+For the sentence that follows, I’ll refer to a recent journal article that is in line with my argument and maybe insert a quote.
+This is just to get started typing.

 This ensures that you keep your paragraph to the main point that you are arguing.